 If an overseas (stateless) applicant provides an overseas school leaving certificate for their selected degree programme that is not considered equivalent to the required domestic university entrance qualification, the applicant must sit the supplementary examinations prior to admission.
 They may be required to attend any courses necessary for this examination.

-New students from non-EU countries must also provide proof of admission on to their selected programme of study at a state or state-recognised university in their home country.
+New students from non-EU countries must also provide proof of admission to their selected programme of study at a state or state-recognised university in their home country.
 This confirmation must be issued by the person or office responsible for making the admissions decision at that university.

 If the selected programme of study requires a special admissions procedure, this should be completed before the degree programme begins.
 Registration deadlines and information about the process can be found on the Programmes with a special admissions process page.